Clintonrocks13/electron_auto_update/Readme.md

 # Electron Auto-Update Boilerplate

-This is a simple Electron boilerplate application demonstrating the auto-update feature using `electron-updater` and GitHub Releases for a private repository.
+This is a simple Electron boilerplate application demonstrating the auto-update feature using `electron-updater` and GitHub Releases for a private/public repository.
 It displays a basic "Hello World" interface and provides feedback on the update process.

 ## Features